isomerpages/imh-predict/_about/Core Investigators/Co Investigators from IMH.md

 </div>
 <p><strong>Professor Chong Siow Ann</strong> is a senior consultant
 at the Institute of Mental Health (IMH) and was the recipient of the Translational<em> &amp; </em>Clinical Research<em> (</em>TCR) Flagship Programme in psychosis.
-He has mentored clinicians and researchers in IMH - most of whom have become either successful researchers or achieved positions of clinical leadership.</p>
+He is also the lead investigator of several nationwide epidemiological studies in Singapore, which have provided a deeper understanding of the state of mental health in the country and informed policy.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Dr Janhavi Profile Card" src="/images/Portraits/Profile Card Horizontal/Dr_Janhavi_Vaingankar.png">
 </div>